-Did not offend This stands for did not offend.
-The form should be smalled Did not attend This stands for did not attend.
-The term should be applied (DNA) to events when a person does not present themselves for a pre-arranged appointment.
+Did not attend (DNA) This stands for did not attend.
+The term should be applied to events when a person does not present themselves for a pre-arranged appointment.
 Organisations should identify, capture, and respond where there may be a pattern of missed appointments.
-Was not brought Where the person relies on someone other than · (WNB) themselves to bring them to their appointment(s) who isn't brought Appointment Where an arrangement is made to see an adult at a certain time, date, and place Cancellation by self Refers to appointments where a service receives prior or others or others notification that a person will not be attending, or the service needs to cancel the appointment Disengagement Is when an adult or carer does not respond to requests from health or social care professionals.
-Behaviours of disengagement are usually cumulative and may include - Disregarding appointments 1 Lack of trust/relationship with professionals Social circumstances preventing attendance at appointments including domestic violence and abuse, illiteracy.
-Lack of understanding about the appointment First Appointment An appointment made to see an adult who is newly First Appointment 1 '' registered to a service.
+Was not brought (WNB) Where the person relies on someone other than themselves to bring them to their appointment(s) who isn't brought Appointment Where an arrangement is made to see an adult at a certain time, date, and place Cancellation by self or others Refers to appointments where a service receives prior notification that a person will not be attending, or the service needs to cancel the appointment Disengagement Is when an adult or carer does not respond to requests from health or social care professionals.
+Behaviours of disengagement are usually cumulative and may include - Disregarding appointments Lack of trust/relationship with professionals Social circumstances preventing attendance at appointments including domestic violence and abuse, illiteracy.
+Lack of understanding about the appointment First Appointment An appointment made to see an adult who is newly registered to a service.
 Follow up An appointment given to a known adult at risk who is Appointment receiving ongoing support or reviews.
 Visit An appointment that has been arranged by a professional or team and may take place in the home of an adult or another appropriate community setting.
-No Access Visits Is an appointment made with an adult or carer and when 1 (NAV) the professional or member of staff attends their place of residence or another setting within the community at the prearranged time and place, they are not present, and no contact is made.
-Mental Capacity The Mental Capacity Act 2005 provides a statutory Act 2005 framework for people who lack capacity to make decisions 131 2000 for themselves.
-0.0000000000000000000000000000000000000 Mental Capacity Act 2005 (legislation.gov.uk) Safeguarding Systems and practices to protect and prevent all adults but those considered most at risk with care and support needs, from suffering abuse or neglect and self-neglect.
-Section 11 Refusal This section of the Care Act 2014 can be used when there of Assessment are concerns around abuse/ neglect and the adult has Of Assessinell 1 mental capacity to refuse an assessment.
-Section 11 enables a multi-agency assessment to still take place about someone, but without them being involved if they • don't wish to be, to obtain a full overview of needs/ risks/ next steps.
+No Access Visits (NAV) Is an appointment made with an adult or carer and when the professional or member of staff attends their place of residence or another setting within the community at the prearranged time and place, they are not present, and no contact is made.
+Mental Capacity Act 2005 The Mental Capacity Act 2005 provides a statutory framework for people who lack capacity to make decisions for themselves.
+Mental Capacity Act 2005 (legislation.gov.uk) Safeguarding Systems and practices to protect and prevent all adults but those considered most at risk with care and support needs, from suffering abuse or neglect and self-neglect.
+Section 11 Refusal of Assessment This section of the Care Act 2014 can be used when there are concerns around abuse/ neglect and the adult has mental capacity to refuse an assessment.
+Section 11 enables a multi-agency assessment to still take place about someone, but without them being involved if they don't wish to be, to obtain a full overview of needs/ risks/ next steps.